kosli-dev/cli/docs.kosli.com/content/get_familiar_with_Kosli/_index.md

 no reports have been received.

-## Report the SW running in your environment
+## Reporting the SW running in your environment

 We simulate a report from our server by reporting two dummy files for the web and database applications.